carmenbianca/report-liferay/report.md

 I upfronted this section with test-driven development because it was omnipresent throughout the process of implementation.
-The actual process of implementation relied heavily on the overview design from figure \ref{flowchart-inbound}.
+The actual process of implementation relied heavily on the high-level design from figure \ref{flowchart-inbound}.
 Specifically, these things were tested-then-implemented in order:

 - Generating third-party dependencies.